Microstock (racing): Pine Brook Speedway

+Flemington Speedway

+Flemington Speedway was known as the “World’s Fastest 5/8 Mile”.
+Located in Flemington, NJ, it was the oldest weekly running racetrack (1915) in the state before lack of attendance and pressure from the town eventually led to its permanent closure at the end of the 2000 racing season.
+Microstocks ran special events from the early 1980s to late 1990s.
+The fastest microstock recorded was at tagged at 94mph at Flemington Speedway.
+Flemington Speedway is now home to a shopping center.

 Wall Stadium Speedway

 Wall Stadium is a famous 1/5 mi banked oval racetrack near the Jersey Shore in Wall Towhship, NJ.
 It also has a flat oval track below the banked track, and that is where the microstocks run.
 Currently two classes of microstocks run the Wall Sunday Series during the summer: Modified Outlaw Microstocks (MOM) and the World Formula microstocks.
 MOM microstocks use modified motors, while the World Formula microstocks use a sealed Briggs & Stratton World Formula racing motor.

 Microstock Racing Today

 With the fractioning of the larger microstock collective, several smaller subsets have emerged.
 The most popular ones are the Modified Outlaw Microstocks (MOM), which is primarily made up of cars from the previous Modified class; the World Formula class, which uses a sealed Briggs & Stratton World Formula kart engine; and the Microstock Racing Series (MSRS), it is the sportsman class of the Microstocks using the sealed Briggs & Stratton Local Option 206; The Microstocks still run in New York, New Jersey, and in Pennsylvania.